A. General Settings

 3. Click on the up/down arrows of the Border Width field to increase or decrease the size of your newsletter canvas.

-4. Click on the Border Color option, to change the colour of the newsletter's border out of a palette.
+4. Click on the Border Color option, to change the color of the newsletter's border out of a palette.

-The default border colour is black but you can choose whichever fits your design better.
+The default border color is black but you can choose whichever fits your design better.

-5. Click on the Background Color option, to choose the colour of the newsletter background out of a palette.
+5. Click on the Background Color option, to choose the color of the newsletter background out of a palette.

-6. Click on the Upload Image button, to browse on your computer for the image you want to upload.
+6. Click on the Image Picker button, to browse on your computer or within many applications for the perfect image to upload.

 7. Click on the Background repeat drop-down menu to choose the way that you want the background image to be repeated throughout the newsletter canvas.